abhi0426/Java_LoginPage/README.md

 Build and run the LoginApp.java file located in the src directory.
 Usage
 Upon running the application, a login window will appear.
-Enter one of the predefined usernames and passwords (e.g., user:password) to log in.
-Upon successful login, a success message will be displayed.
+Enter one of the predefined usernames and passwords Upon successful login, a success message will be displayed.
 Contributing
 Contributions are welcome!
 If you'd like to add features or improve this project, feel free to fork this repository and submit a pull request.
 Please open an issue first to discuss what you would like to change.